Portuguese Wine Guide

 Portuguese Wine Guide: Port

 Port was Portugal’s first great wine export, a significant hit with the British in the 18th Century, who had to get new wine from somewhere after declaring war on France in 1689.
 I mean, talk about shooting yourself in the foot.
 You don’t pick a fight with the nation that supplies your wine.
 You just don’t do it.
-Anyway, Portugal stepped in and filled the void, supplying the English with a sweeter heavier style of wine, which they took to immediately.
+Anyway, Portugal stepped in and filled the void, supplying the English with a sweeter heavier type of wine, a style they took to immediately.

 According to winemaking law, Port can only be grown in the Douro Region, and they’ve had strict guidelines in place monitoring its production since 1756.
 Although over 100 kinds of grapes can be selected to produce it, only five types are typically used in a blend, with Touriga Francesca the most popular variety.